 - Use that same intern to develop a list of target companies that match the demographic criteria of your best clients.

 - Develop compelling offers that give people reasons to want to call you.
 These can include “hard offers,” which are direct promotions for your services and “soft offers,” which offer items of value and are designed to open conversations.
 (If you want specific ideas for offers, drop me an e-mail – [email protected] – and I’ll send you a complimentary copy of our Guide to Irresistible Staffing Offers).

-- Schedule a planning session with existing clients to discuss 2004 hiring needs.
+- Schedule a planning session with existing clients to discuss annual hiring or workforce needs.
 If appropriate, pre-spec likely recruiting needs.